StatCan/aaw/docs/en/6-FAQ/FAQ.md

 ### Is there an upper bound on time to create a new notebook server?

-If we\'re hitting our limits on the number of compute nodes it could take longer than 10 minutes while the cluster scales up, making room for additional nodes.
+If we're hitting our limits on the number of compute nodes it could take longer than 10 minutes while the cluster scales up, making room for additional nodes.
-Additionally, there\'s also the case where a new node needs to join the cluster and that may take anywhere from a few minutes to half an hour depending on the node type and how Azure (our underlying cloud computing platform) is feeling that day.
+Additionally, there's also the case where a new node needs to join the cluster and that may take anywhere from a few minutes to half an hour depending on the node type and how Azure (our underlying cloud computing platform) is feeling that day.